dmccan/yada-wiki/readme.txt

 * The links dialog has an AJAX lookup of existing wiki post titles.
 * The TOC dialog has a drop-down list of categories.
 * A sidebar TOC / category list widget was added.

+= 2.1.0 =
+* Adjusted user permissions so that roles have the same edit abilities for wiki articles as they do for regular posts.